You need java to run this

 Since May 15, 1997 — through Decree 171 — Cuban homeowners greet tourists, visitors and travellers — in dozens of cities and towns all over the island — by renting rooms, using the established formula known as "Bed & Breakfast".
 In Cuba, these are called "Casas particulares", simply because they are located in private (particular) homes (casas).
 The difference with other types of B&B's : those in Cuba do not include breakfasts in room rates but can always offer it, from 3 ("European-type") to 5cuc ("American-type breakfast") per person.

-These casas are the property of Cubans [In 1958, about 75% of Cubans rented the dwellings in which they lived; by the late 1990's, more than 85% of Cuban households contained homeowners who pay little or nothing except maintenance, repairs and utilities.]
+These casas are the property of Cubans [In 1958, about 75% of Cubans rented the dwellings in which they lived; by the late 1990's, more than 85% of Cuban houses had owners who pay little or nothing except maintenance, repairs and utilities.]

-These homeowners may be teachers, lawyers, architects, doctors, regular homemakers, single moms or retired couples, engineers or military.
-All have to abide by stringent cleanliness, hygiene and basic comfort standards imposed by the government office which oversees the room rental service locally : the "Vivienda".
+These homeowners may be teachers, lawyers, architects, regular homemakers, doctors, single moms or retired couples, engineers or military.
+All have to abide by stringent cleanliness, hygiene and basic comfort standards imposed by the government office which oversees the Housing services of the State : the "Vivienda".

 Amenities can greatly vary from one home to another, some offering a private bathroom (